Willie169/Android-Non-Root/README.md

 ```
 pkg update && pkg upgrade
 ```
+### SIGINT (Signal Interrupt)
+Press Ctrl + C to send a signal called SIGINT (Signal Interrupt) to the currently running process.
+This signal instructs the process to stop execution.
+It is typically used to terminate a running program or command, especially one that is taking too long or has become unresponsive.
 ### Package Command Error
 Termux had to move the primary Termux package repository hosting from Bintray to Fosshost since Bintray shut down on May 1st, 2021 which created problems for users while running package installation and update commands with pkg or apt and their commands would fail with errors similar to the following:
 ```